Mary Goretti Kitutu: Politics

 In late 2015, she entered Ugandan elective politics by contesting for the Manafwa District Women Representative in the 2016 national and parliamentary elections.
 She ran on the National Resistance Movement political party platform.
 She won and is the incumbent.
 She was appointed State Minister for the Environment on 6 June 2016.
 In a cabinet reshuffle on 14 December 2019, Mary Goretti Kitutu, was named Cabinet Minister for Energy and Mineral Development.
 She replaced Irene Muloni, who was dropped from Cabinet.

+International Sanctions

+On April 30, 2024, the UK's Foreign Office announced personal sanctions against Mary Kitutu and another high Ugandan official under its Global Anti-Corruption sanctions regime for their involvement in significant corruption in relation to illegal appropriation of thousands of iron sheets allocated for housing of the poorest communities in the Karamoja region as part of a government-funded project, making her a subject to an asset freeze and a travel ban.